AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 Important notes:

-1. Please do not send ETH to anyone claiming that AKASHA has an ICO or a pre-sale.
+1. **Please do not send ETH to anyone claiming that AKASHA has an ICO or a pre-sale.
 If/when an AKASHA "ICO" will be conducted we will announce it on all our official channels.
 If anyone claims that there is an ongoing AKASHA sale/private-sale/ICO but you can't find anything about it on our official channels (Twitter, Discord, the AKASHA dapp, etc) you can safely assume that it is a SCAM.

-Stay safe and thank you for being part of this project!
+Stay safe and thank you for being part of this project!**

-2. Do not download/install AKASHA from other users or websites and always verify the digital signature of the dapp.
-The digital signature should display AKASHA International GmbH.
+2. **Do not download/install AKASHA from other users or websites and always verify the digital signature of the dapp.
+The digital signature should display AKASHA International GmbH.**

-3. Please be aware that this is a beta and by no means a final product, rather the first step into a new odyssey of discovery.
+3. **Please be aware that this is a beta and by no means a final product, rather the first step into a new odyssey of discovery.
 We expect AKASHA to evolve a lot in the first years and we see you, the Community, as the main source of this evolution.
+Thank you for your understanding!**

 ----